s-velikov1/test-project/README.md

 You should run back-end and front-end parts in separated terminals:
 * back-end: "npm run dev"
 * front-end: "npm run serve"

+For current project is required to have mongoDB installed.